dappnode/DAppNodeDocs/docs/install.md

 Resume DAppNode's installation

-If the installation succeeded, your system will reboot, you will have to log in with the user and password provided in the installation, and it should finish with this screen:
+If the installation succeeded, your system will reboot and you will have to log in with the user and password provided in the installation steps above.
+Then the following screen should appear:

 <p align="center">
   <img width="800" height="450" src="https://github.com/dappnode/DAppNodeDocs/blob/DAppNodeDocsOpenVPN/img/installendscreen.jpg">